WasabiFan/ev3dev-lang-js/README.md

 $ npm install -g grunt-cli
 ```

 Once you have done this, run `grunt --version` to make sure that everything was installed correctly (you may have to restart your terminal window first).
 Next you'll need to get the source code.
 You can `git clone` it to get the most recent changes, or download a release from the releases page.
-The following commands will need to be executed from the `js` directory of the source tree so `cd` in to that directory before continuing.
+The following commands will need to be executed from the root directory of the source tree so `cd` in to that directory before continuing.

 Now we will install the last few tools that we need.
 The list of dependencies for the module is pre-defined in the `package.json` file, so all we need to do is to tell `npm` to install them for us:
 ```